rroels/Sharp_LS018B7DH02_Arduino/README.md

 As you can see, the data to update a single row is:
 * 2 bytes containing "command bits" and the row number to update
+  * note that the row number spans across both bytes, sent in LSB order
 * 30 bytes of image data, one bit per pixel
-  * note that a row is only 230 bits, but it requires another 10 bits of "padding"
+  * note that a row's image data is only 230 bits, but it requires another 10 bits of "padding"
 * 2 empty bytes

 To update more than one row, wait to send the final empty bytes until the last row: